gustavdup/portfolio-website/src/content/articles/psychology-of-product-adoption.md

 ---
 ## Why Great Products Still Fail to Achieve Adoption

 Perfect product-market fit.
 Glowing testimonials.
 Clear business value.
 Yet 70% of your users never make it past basic features.
-The brutal truth?
-Your adoption problem isn't a product problem—it's an emotional one.
+The honest truth?
+Your adoption problem might not be a product problem, but an emotional one.

 As product managers, we often assume that demonstrating value drives adoption.
 Build better features → Show clear ROI → Users adopt.
 But research reveals an uncomfortable truth: **while users may rationally evaluate features, their adoption decisions are heavily influenced by emotional responses to workflow change**.
-And for 84% of your user base, that emotional experience begins with resistance, not enthusiasm.
+For 84% of your user base, that emotional experience begins with resistance, not enthusiasm.

 ## The Adoption Paradox: When Logic Isn't Enough

 Consider Slack's early enterprise rollouts.
 Despite obvious productivity benefits, many organizations saw pockets of resistance.
 Email veterans felt overwhelmed by real-time communication.
 Middle managers worried about losing control over information flow.
-The product was objectively better, yet adoption required addressing emotional responses to change.
+The product was objectively better but adoption required addressing emotional responses to change.

-This pattern repeats across B2B and consumer products alike.
+This pattern repeats itself across B2B and consumer products alike.
 Figma faced designer resistance when moving from desktop to browser-based design.
 Netflix encountered user frustration when transitioning from DVDs to streaming.
-The technology was superior; the emotional journey was the bottleneck.
+The technology was superior, but user adoption was limited by the emotional adjustment required.

 ## Understanding Your Users Through the Adoption Curve